arvinshen/100DaysOfSwift/README.md

 Focused Topics: Core Image, UISlider, and Writing images to iOS photo album.

+### P14: Whack-a-Penguin - app to play a game inspired by whack-a-mole.

+Focused Topics: SKCropNode, SKTexture, asyncAfter(), New SKAction types

 ## Consolidation Projects:
 Challenge/Milestone projects that cover multiple projects and the topics learned.